The ADU Investor Playbook: From Feasibility to First Rent Check

 Before you sketch a single floor plan, pull up your city's zoning code.
 Every ADU project lives or dies at the zoning desk.

-What you're checking: lot size minimums — most cities want at least 4,800 square feet for a detached ADU.
+What you're checking: lot size minimums — most cities require at least 4,800 square feet for a detached ADU.
 Setback requirements, typically 4 feet from side and rear property lines.
 Maximum lot coverage ratios.
 Height limits.
 Parking mandates.

 Now try the same project in parts of Nashville.
 The lot needs 10,000+ square feet, the setback jumps to 15 feet, and you need a dedicated parking spot.
 Same concept.
 Totally different outcome.